coallege/Wi21.EWRT.D001A.25Z/mod02/study_questions.md

 2. Identify the places in the narrative: list them by name and cite one or two facts about them.

 - Linda Vista

+It seems that Linda Vista is where they finally end up?

 - Green Apartment
 - Red Apartment
 - Mel's Place (is that the red apartment?)

+All six of them shared a single room in Mel's house.

 3. Are there any signs that the narrative is written from the perspective of a small child?
 Why?
 How?
 Give an example.